terminological/dtrackr/README.md

 charts on what I think my code is doing rather than actually what it did, which can lead to potential embarrassment.

-The goal of `trackr` is to take away this pain by instrumenting and monitoring a dataframe through a `dplyr` pipeline, creating a step-by-step summary of the important parts of the wrangling that actually happened to the dataframe, right into dataframe metadata
+The goal of `dtrackr` is to take away this pain by instrumenting and monitoring a dataframe through a `dplyr` pipeline, creating a step-by-step summary of the important parts of the wrangling that actually happened to the dataframe, right into dataframe metadata